The Dark Side of Dubai (Is it Worth Visiting?)

 To be fair, the Burj Khalifa is a highlight of any Dubai trip, though, you’ll need to book your tickets well in advance, and to get the best views – book the (slightly pricier) timeslots around 4pm, to ensure you make it to the top in time for sunset, and you can witness the stunning views during both daylight and nighttime, in one visit.

-Something to bear in mind, is that the queues are incredibly long – the waiting time is well over an hour when we visited, though if you pay more you could jump the queues.
+Something to bear in mind, is that the queues are incredibly long – we waited well over an hour when we visited, though if you pay more you could jump the queues.
 And once you’re up there, it’s packed to the rafters.

 Getting back down to the ground is a different story though.

-The queues for going down are just as long, but since there aren’t any staff managing the queues, you’ll find selfish and aggressive tourists scrambling and pushing into the front of the queues – causing anger and confrontation from others who now have to wait even longer.
+The queues for going down are just as long, but since there doesn’t appear to be any staff managing the queues, you’ll find selfish tourists scrambling and pushing aggressively to the front of the queues – causing anger and confrontation from others who now have to wait even longer.

 So, I’m not suggesting the Burj Khalifa isn’t worth it, in fact we enjoyed the visit.
 It’s just that the experience didn’t quite exceed our expectations, and if you have a lot of patience, there’s no reason why you’ll not enjoy it too.